 Your veterinarian will clip the hair around the area they intend to inject.
 The veterinarian or an assistant will then scrub the injection site thoroughly with an antiseptic solution, working from the centre of the area outwards.
 They will repeat this process for approximately 10 minutes.

 Prior to injection, your vet will sedate the horse and may also ask that the horse is twitched for their safety.
-Twitching the upper lip is a humane way to release endorphins and distract the horse from the unpleasant poke of the needle.
+Twitching the upper lip is a way to distract the horse from injection.
 Even with heavy sedation, horses can still react by kicking or stomping, which is dangerous for the vet.

 Once the joint is prepared, your vet will don sterile gloves and handle all supplies as aseptically as possible to minimize contamination.
 The needle will be inserted into the joint, and the medication injected.